-The potential controversy of this research has certainly been heightened by Wilson-Lemmón leaving the church, speaking about the Joseph Smith Translation on ex-Mormon websites, and calling Smith’s use of Clarke “plagiarism.”
+The potential controversy of this research has certainly been heightened by Wilson-Lemmón leaving the church, speaking about the Joseph Smith Translation on ex-Mormon websites, and calling the Prophet’s use of Clarke “plagiarism.”

 Does Joseph Smith’s use of Adam Clarke’s commentary lessen the importance of the Joseph Smith Translation?

 Mark Ashurst-McGee: No, it doesn’t, and let me explain why (although this will take a minute).

 Church historians have recognized for decades that there is a broad qualitative spectrum of content in the Joseph Smith Translation.
 At one end of the spectrum, there are the substantial expansions regarding Moses and Enoch.
 It’s quite clear that these are meant to be understood as the result of revelation (or revelatory translation).
 At the other end of the spectrum there are mundane word changes that update the language of the seventeenth-century King James translation for a nineteenth-century audience.

 Church historians have long been open to the idea that revelation was not required for these mundane changes.
 There is a wide range of changes in between these two extremes, with a large gray area in the middle—where it is unclear whether changes are meant to be understood as the result of revelation or reason.

 It is certainly possible that the entire Joseph Smith Translation is inspired, at least in the sense that Smith was inspired to modernize some of the words in the Bible for the Latter-day Saints of his time.